phaserjs/phaser/README.md

 * Added Phaser.Net for browser and network specific functions, currently includes query string parsing and updating methods.
 * Added a new CSS3 Filters component.
 Apply blur, grayscale, sepia, brightness, contrast, hue rotation, invert, opacity and saturate filters to the games stage.
 * Fixed the CircleUtils.contains and containsPoint methods.
-* Fixed issue with Input.speed values being too high on touch events.
+* Fixed issue with Input.speed values being too high on new touch events.
+* Added Sprite.bringToTop()
+* Added Stage.disableVisibilityChange to stop the auto pause/resume from ever firing.
+* Added crop support to the Texture component, so you can do Sprite.crop to restrict rendering to a specified Rectangle without distortion.

 V0.9.6